SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 ### Output

-- For each operation of type `3` print a **single line with the character returned by this operation**.
+- For each operation of type `3` print a **single line with the character returned by this operation**

 ## Examples
 | **Input** | **Output** | **Comments** |